-Finding $\nu^*(\Gamma_{\mathbf{G}})$ is a linear program whose dual problem finds the minimum fractional vertex cover $\tau^*(\Gamma_{\mathbf{G}})$.
-By the strong Duality theorem, \( \nu^*(\Gamma_{\mathbf{G}}) \;=\; \tau^*(\Gamma_{\mathbf{G}}). \) Framing the SRR problem in terms of graph theory not only reveals its inherent structure but also allows us to leverage established results from the literature.
+Framing the SRR problem in terms of graph theory not only reveals its inherent structure but also allows us to leverage established results from the literature.
 The former is demonstrated in Proposition~\ref{prop:demand_to_matching}, while the latter can be seen from the next result.

 \begin{proposition}( \cite{SRR:lySV2025}) For any vector $\boldsymbol{\lambda} = (\lambda_1, \lambda_2, \dots, \lambda_k)$ in the service region $\srr$,

 Moreover, if $I$ is any subset of $[k]$ and $\Gamma'$ is the $I$-induced subgraph of $\Gamma_{\mathbf{G}}$, then also